Weak Simplicial Bisimilarity and Minimisation for Polyhedral Model Checking: Abstract

 \section{Abstract}

 The work described in this paper builds on the polyhedral semantics of the \emph{Spatial Logic for Closure Spaces} (\slcs) and the geometric spatial model checker PolyLogicA.
 Polyhedral models are central in domains that exploit mesh processing, such as 3D computer graphics.
-A discrete representation of polyhedral models is given by cell poset models, which are amenable to geometric spatial model checking using \slcsE, \NT{ a weaker version of \slcs. } In this work we show that the mapping from polyhedral models to cell poset models preserves and reflects \slcsE.
-We also propose weak simplicial bisimilarity on polyhedral models and weak \plm-bisimilarity on cell poset models, \NT{ where by ``weak'' we mean that the relevant equivalence is coarser than the corresponding one for \slcs{,} leading to a greater reduction of the size of models and thus to more efficient model checking. } We show that the proposed bisimilarities enjoy the Hennessy-Milner property, i.e.\ two points are weakly simplicial bisimilar iff they are logically equivalent for~\slcsE.
+A discrete representation of polyhedral models is given by cell poset models, which are amenable to geometric spatial model checking using \slcsE, a weaker version of \slcs.
+In this work we show that the mapping from polyhedral models to cell poset models preserves and reflects \slcsE.
+We also propose weak simplicial bisimilarity on polyhedral models and weak \plm-bisimilarity on cell poset models, where by ``weak'' we mean that the relevant equivalence is coarser than the corresponding one for \slcs{,} leading to a greater reduction of the size of models and thus to more efficient model checking.

+We show that the proposed bisimilarities enjoy the Hennessy-Milner property, i.e.\ two points are weakly simplicial bisimilar iff they are logically equivalent for~\slcsE.
 Similarly, two cells are weakly \plm-bisimilar iff they are logically equivalent in the poset-model interpretation of~\slcsE.
-Furthermore we present a \NT{model minimisation} procedure, and prove that it correctly computes the minimal model with respect to weak \plm-bisimilarity, i.e. with respect to logical equivalence of ~\slcsE.
+Furthermore we present a model minimisation procedure and prove that it correctly computes the minimal model with respect to weak \plm-bisimilarity, i.e. with respect to logical equivalence of ~\slcsE.
 The procedure works via an encoding into \lts{s} and then exploits branching bisimilarity on those LTSs, exploiting the minimisation capabilities as included in the \mcrl{} toolset.
 Various examples show the effectiveness of the approach.